Decision Making under Uncertainty: An Experimental Study in Market Settings: Experimental Design

 We chose token exchange values $(z_1, z_2)$ for each question to increase the power of our tests.
-After running several choice simulations to calculate the power of our tests, we select~20 budgets (10 for type~1, 10 for type~2) shown in Figure~\ref{fig:design_budgets} (and Table~\ref{table:set_budgets} in online appendix).
+After running several choice simulations to calculate the power of our tests, we select~20 budgets (10 for type~1, 10 for type~2) shown in Figure~\ref{fig:design_path_and_budgets}, panel~B (and Table~\ref{table:set_budgets} in the Online Appendix).
 Note that event~1 is ``more likely'' in type~2 decision problems since $\{ \omega_1 \} = E_1^1 \subseteq E_1^2 = \{ \omega_1, \omega_2 \}$.
-In constructing budget sets, we made assets in account~1 more ``relatively expensive'' than assets in account~2 in type~2 questions.
-This is reflected in the steeper slope of the budget lines presented in Figure~\ref{fig:design_budgets}.
+In constructing budget sets, we made assets in account~1 relatively more expensive than assets in account~2 in type~2 questions.
+This is reflected in the steeper slopes for the budget lines presented in Figure~\ref{fig:design_path_and_budgets}, panel~B.

 Several remarks about our experimental design are in order.
-First, we use the movement of stock prices as a source of uncertainty, not balls and urns.
-We are not the first to use financial information as the source of uncertainty \citep[see][]{abdellaoui2011source, baillon2015ambiguity, baillon2018learning}, but it is still rare in the experimental literature.
-Second, subjects were allowed to make fractional allocations of tokens between accounts.
-Our fractional allocation design sought to mimic choices from a continuous budget line, as in the theoretical models we try to test.
-Third, we asked two types of allocation decisions.
-This makes our task demanding for subjects, but it creates a powerful environment for our revealed preference analysis, and allows for natural within-subject comparisons.
+First, we allowed subjects to make fractional allocations of tokens (up to the third decimal points) between accounts.\footnote{The allocation table (Figure~\ref{fig:design_event_structure}) also displayed account values up to the third decimal place, but subjects were informed that the amount below one cent would be rounded up.} Our fractional allocation design sought to mimic choices from a continuous budget line as much as possible, as in the theoretical models we try to test.
+Second, we asked two types of allocation decisions.
+This makes our task demanding for subjects, but it creates a powerful environment for our revealed preference analysis.

-\paragraph{Ellsberg two-urn choice task.} In addition to the market task described above, we presented our subjects with a standard two-urn version of \citeapos{ellsberg1961} choice question.
-The purpose of including this standard task is to compare the behavior of subjects in the different designs.
-By this comparison, we can investigate how traditional evaluations of ambiguity aversion relate to market choices, and see if the market setting affects subjects' attitude toward uncertainty.
+\paragraph{Ellsberg two-urn choice task.} In addition to the market task described above, we presented our subjects with a standard two-urn version of \citeapos{ellsberg1961} binary choice question.
+The purpose of including this standard task is to compare the behavior of subjects in the different designs (allocation vs. choice).
+Using this comparison, we can investigate how traditional evaluations of ambiguity aversion via binary choices relate to the conclusions drawn from allocation decisions in a market setting.

 Subjects confront two bags: bag~A and bag~B, each of which contains~20 chips.
 They receive the following information: Bag~A contains~10 orange chips and~10 green chips.
 Bag~B contains~20 chips, each of which is either orange or green.
 The number of chips of each color in bag~B is unknown to them, so there can be anywhere from~0 to~20 orange chips, and anywhere from~0 to~20 green chips, as long as the total number of orange and green chips sums to~20.